Photograph of Black-shouldered Kite

 Plants

-Best Sites for Wildlife in Northern Spain
+Best Sites for Birds and other wildlife in Northern Spain

-Best Times for Wildlife in Northern Spain
+Best Times for Birds and other wildlife in Northern Spain

-Recommended Books etc. for Northern Spain
+Recommended Bird Books etc. for Northern Spain

 Collins Bird Guide by L Svensson et al. Collins, 2010 (Second Edition).